lambdarw/EarlyCD/README.md

 ```

 ## 📃 Citation
-Please cite our repository if you use MECP in your work.
+Please cite our repository if you use EarlyCD in your work.
 ```bibtex
 ```